The Goonies II: Gameplay

 There are a number of weapons the player can use, and the player can equip both a primary and secondary weapon.
 Mikey can use three primary weapons: the yo-yo, a short-range weapon with limited power; the slingshot, a ranged, ammunition-based weapon; and the boomerang, a slower ranged weapon with unlimited use.
 The bomb and molotov cocktail are the two secondary weapons the player can use, and the player can increase Mikey's carrying capacity by finding additional cases of them.
 These are explosive weapons that have a small blast radius and can damage Mikey if he is in range; the bomb can also reveal hidden doors.
 There are also two performance boosting shoes in the game; the spring shoes increase Mikey's jumping ability and are required to reach certain areas of the map, and the hyper shoes increase Mikey's speed and make some areas more easily accessible.
 The player must find and use a diving suit in order to reach underwater areas of the hideout; this item limits Mikey to using a harpoon gun and bombs as his weapons.

 Various items found throughout the maze allow Mikey to reach different areas of the map include a ladder, a diving suit, and even glasses which can reveal hidden doors.

 What the player has to do in order to obtain certain vital items is sometimes obscure.
-For example, the candle (an item necessary to finish the game) is obtained when Mikey hits a specific old woman five times in a row for no apparent reason.
+For example, the candle is obtained when Mikey hits a specific old woman five times in a row.

 An item called a Magic Locator Device can lead Mikey to a hidden Goonie, represented by a blue dot on the map.
 Although Mikey can find and locate up to six Magic Locator Devices, when one Goonie is rescued all collected Magic Locator Devices will vanish, but they may be recollected if there are remaining Goonies.

 Mikey loses one life whenever his health meter is completely drained or he falls off the bottom edge of the screen.
-When all lives are lost, the game is over and the player receive a password that can be used to resume play at a later time, retaining all items and progress to that point.
+When all lives are lost, the game is over and the player receives a password that can be used to resume play at a later time, retaining all items and progress to that point.

-Annie the Mermaid

-Annie was a character created specifically for the game, having never appeared in any other media prior to the game's release.
-She is portrayed with pink hair, pink scales and fair skin.

-In advertisements for the game in Japan, Annie was portrayed by a model in a pink tailfin who otherwise had dark hair.

-Although Mikey can travel to Annie's cage once he has the correct items, without previously releasing all six Goonies her cage will not open.
-Thus, the game cannot end unless all six Goonies are first rescued.

-There is no Magic Locator Device anywhere in the game for assisting in finding Annie.

-It is unknown why she was included as the final Goonie to be rescued.